 The Affordable Care Act requires the Harvard University Student Health Program (HUSHP) to provide membership information for the calendar year to the Internal Revenue Service.

-Members enrolled in the Student Health Insurance Plan (Blue Cross Blue Shield of Massachusetts) should expect to receive two forms:
+Members enrolled in the Student Health Insurance Plan (Blue Cross Blue Shield of Massachusetts) should expect to receive a 1099-HC form and, depending on where your address was recorded, a 1095-B form.

-The 1095-B form is an Affordable Care Act requirement, and is applicable when filing federal taxes with the Internal Revenue Service.
-You should expect to receive an Internal Revenue Service1095-B form from our vendor, Thomson Reuters.
+Students whose address was recorded as being in RI, NJ, DC, or CA for 2021 will receive a printed form from our vendor, Thomson Reuters.
 This form is for your tax records and confirms that you were enrolled in a plan that met minimum essential coverage requirements.

 What information do I need to file my taxes?